 Maintaining Recollection

 During Mass, maintain an attitude of recollection and avoid distractions.
 Mass is a sacred moment and should be lived with all the seriousness and respect it deserves.
 Avoid unnecessary conversations and keep your attention on the liturgy.
-This behavior not only shows your respect for the sacred, but also helps you to focus on the mystery you are celebrating.
+This behavior not only shows your respect for the sacred, but also helps you focus on the mystery you are celebrating.
 Recollection allows us to experience the Mass in a deeper and more meaningful way.

 The Value of Inner Silence

 Inner silence is as important as outer silence.
 During Mass, try to keep your mind and heart at peace, avoiding thoughts that distract you from the celebration.
 This inner silence allows you to hear God’s voice and open yourself to His grace.
-The practice of silence and reverence helps us to live the Mass in a deeper and more meaningful way.
+The practice of silence and reverence helps us live the Mass in a deeper and more meaningful way.

 Body Postures